Lotus Coffman: Early life

 Lotus Delta Coffman, son of Mansford Coffman and Laura Davis, was born January 7, 1875, in Salem, Indiana.
 Coffman was a graduate of Salem High School in 1892 and a graduate of Indiana Normal School at Terre Haute, in 1896, where he played quarterback on the football team.

 He earned an AB degree from Indiana University, 1906; an AM degree there, 1910; a Ph.D. at Columbia, NY, 1911.
 He later received a LLD from Indiana University and from Carleton College in 1922; a LLD from Columbia University, 1929; a LLD from the University of Michigan, 1931; a LHD from University of Denver, 1930; and a DS degree in education from George Washington University, 1930.

 Career

+Early career

 Coffman was principal of Salem, Indiana schools from 1900 to 1903; superintendent of Salem schools 1903–1906; superintendent of Connersville School 1906–1908; director of training at Charleston, Illinois Normal School 1908–1912; dean of education at the University of Illinois 1912–1915; Dean of the College of Education at the University of Minnesota 1915–1920; and President of the University of Minnesota 1920–1938.

 He was a visiting professor for the Carnegie Endowment for International Peace to New Zealand and Australia 1931; visiting lecturer at the University of the Philippines 1932; member of the National Board of Education to do research in Russia and to visit Poland and Germany; was a consultant to the US Department of Interior on a Land Grant College Survey 1928–1930; and advisor to the Surgeon General on education of disabled soldiers during WWI.